CaelFormanek/CaelFormanek-HW3/README.md

       - **Scholarly Source**: A study by Pessoa (2017) highlights how emotions influence cognitive processes, such as decision-making and attention, in ways that are deeply integrated and intertwined in the brain, far beyond current AI capabilities.

----

-Here's how your "Question 3" section would look based on your README format:

----

 ### Question 3
 - **Me:**
   - Is it possible that in the future, we can use programming languages to help the brain work better (can we have some sort of bio-technology with programming that teaches brains how to learn faster)?